-In Term 1 the school purchased twenty acres of land about five minutes from the school on the south side of Phillip Island Tourist Road.
+In Term 1 the school purchased 20 acres of land about five minutes from the school on the south side of Phillip Island Road.

 2002 - Year 3 and 4 students commenced at the College.

-2004 - The land bought in 2001 was seen as unsuitable and sold so that the eighty two acres of land at what is now known as our Phillip Island Road Campus, could be purchased for future development.
+2004 - The land bought in 2001 was seen as unsuitable and was sold so that 82 acres of land at what is now known as our Phillip Island Road Campus, could be purchased for future development.

 2005 - The first building on the Phillip Island Road site was the Year 9 Environmental Centre which opened in July, with 108 students.

-2006 - The oval was constructed and sown at the Phillip Island Road site and Stage One of the Pavilion commenced.
+2006 - The oval was constructed and sown at Phillip Island Road and Stage One of the Pavilion commenced.

-2008 - All classes from Prep to Grade 6 were offered for the first time.
+2008 - All classes from Prep to Year 6 were offered for the first time.

-2009 - Work commenced on the construction of the Junior School at the Phillip Island Road Campus.
+2009 - Work commenced on the construction of the Junior School at Phillip Island Road.

-2010 - Newhaven College’s 30th Anniversary.
-This was celebrated with a reunion of early staff, past students and the first Principal.
-An Artist in Residence worked with the students to produce a large whimsical sculptured chair, carved from local Cypress and reflecting the importance of learning, our House system and school values.
+2010 - Newhaven College’s 30th Anniversary was celebrated with a reunion of early staff, past students and the first Principal.
+An Artist in Residence worked with the students to produce a large whimsical sculptured chair that was carved from local Cypress is a design to reflect the importance of learning, our House system and College values.

-Prep – Year 6 Junior School relocated from Boys’ Home Road to the newly built Primary School at the Phillip Island Road Campus.
+Prep – Year 6 students relocated from Boys Home Road to the newly built Junior School at Phillip Island Road.

-2012 - The second story was built on the Pavilion at Phillip Island Road Campus.
+2012 - The second story was built on the Pavilion at Phillip Island Road.

-The first multipurpose court was built at the Phillip Island Road Campus thanks to the wonderful support of donors who provided the funds.
+The first multipurpose court was built at Phillip Island Road thanks to the wonderful support of donors who provided the funds.

-Newhaven College joined the newly formed South East Independent Schools Association.
+Newhaven College joined the newly formed South East Independent Schools Association (SEISA).

 Significant restructures occurred for the College leadership, curriculum leadership, and administration teams.

-Two extra rooms were built in Junior School to allow for expansion in the Junior School.
+Two extra rooms were built in Junior School to allow for expansion.

-The Year 5 to 8 students moved into the new purpose built Middle School at the Phillip Island Road Campus at the start of the year.
+Year 5 to 8 students moved into the new purpose-built Middle School at Phillip Island Road at the start of the year.